 Once you’ve selected and signed up with an iPhone VPN provider, check to see if your provider has an app in the App Store.
 If they do, download the app and it will configure the VPN settings on your iPhone for you.

-If your iPhone VPN provider doesn’t have an app, you can enter the information manually by opening the Settings app and tapping General -> VPN -> Add VPN Configuration…
+If your iPhone VPN provider doesn’t have an app, you can enter the information manually by opening Settings and tapping General -> VPN -> Add VPN Configuration…

 Your iPhone VPN provider will give you the instructions you need when you sign up for their service.
 Once you complete the configuration, a VPN menu item will appear in the Settings app on your iPhone.